tomas99batista/IES/lab02/README.md

 > The basic idea of Servlet container is using Java to dynamically generate the web page on the server side.
 So servlet container is essentially a part of a web server that interacts with the servlets.
 Servlet container is the container for Servlets.

 ## Web applications in Java can be deployed to stand-alone applications servers or embedded servers.
-Elaborate on when to choose one over the other.
+Elaborate on when to choose one over the other

 > A standalone server is a server that runs alone and is not a part of a group.
 This is, it's not part of the code, it's apart from the program software.